nipy/mindboggle/doc/README.txt

 * Makefile - the build script to build the HTML or PDF docs.
   Type ``make help`` for a list of options.

-* users - the user documentation

-* faq - frequently asked questions

-* api - placeholders to automatically generate the api documentation

-* www - source files for website only reST documents which should not go in the generated PDF documentation

 * links_names.txt - reST document with hyperlink targets for common links used throughout the documentation